hjs-spec/api/CONTRIBUTING.md

 # Contributing Guide

-Thank you for your interest in contributing to the HJS project!
+Thank you for your interest in contributing to the JEP project!
 We welcome all forms of contributions, including but not limited to:

 - Bug reports
 - Feature suggestions